Staffordshire: Green belt

 Staffordshire contains sectors of three green belt areas, two of which surround the large conurbations of Stoke-on-Trent and the West Midlands, and were first drawn up from the 1950s.
 All the county's districts contain some portion of belt.

 Demographics

 According to the 2001 Census the population of the Non-metropolitan Staffordshire is 806,744 and the population of Stoke-on-Trent was 240,636 making a total population of 1,047,380.
 In non-metropolitan Staffordshire, White British is the largest ethnicity, making up 96% of the population.
 This is followed by Irish, making up 0.6%.
 Non-White citizens make up 2% of the population.
+The largest Non-White ethnic group are British Pakistanis.
 94% of the population was born in England, and those born in Scotland and Wales together make up 1% of the total population.